Carlos Herrera (footballer, born 1997)

-Carlos Herrera (born 12 September 1997) is a Mexican professional footballer who plays as a goalkeeper for Monterey Bay in the USL Championship.
+Carlos Eduardo Herrera Lepe (born 12 September 1997) is a Mexican professional footballer who plays as a goalkeeper for Detroit City in the USL Championship.

 Career

 College career

 Herrera started his college career at Iowa Western Community College, transferring after two years to Texas A&M International University.

 While in college Herrera played for NPSL clubs Little Rock Rangers and Laredo Heat.

 Monterey Bay

 Seeking his first professional contract, Herrera trialed with Monterey Bay before the start of their inaugural season, but ultimately wasn't signed.
 However, after Union goalkeeper Rafael Díaz suffered an injury, Monterey Bay signed Herrera to a 25-day contract on 14 April 2022.
 His contract was extended through the remainder of the season on 6 May 2022.
 The very next day Herrera would make his first professional appearance, starting in the club's first-ever home match on 7 May 2022.
 Herrera would lead the team to a 1–0 win over Las Vegas Lights, Monterey Bay's first shutout in club history.
+In the spring of 2023 Herrera became an assistant coach for Monterey Bay's pre-professional side Monterey Bay F.C.
+2, which plays in USL League Two.
+Following the 2024 season, Monterey declined to pick up his contract option and he became a free agent.